-Work-life balance
+Achievement of a healthy work-life balance

-IIJ respects the life stages and values of each employee, and we continually endeavor to create an environment that supports both work and family life so our employees can demonstrate their full potential.

-As for working environment, IIJ Group operates a variety of support systems for illness, childcare, and nursing care that enable employees to balance work and family life, including "Childcare and Nursing Care Leave Systems", and "Private Injury and Illness Return Leave System".
-Employees can also use "Flextime System", "Shift Work System", "Shorter Working Hours System", "Remote Work System", etc. to meet their job characteristics and individual situation.
+IIJ respects the life stages and values of each employee and moves forward with initiatives for achieving a healthy work-life balance to enable our employees to demonstrate their full potential.
+As for working environment, IIJ Group operates a variety of support systems for illness, childcare and nursing care that enable employees to balance work and family life, including the Childcare and Nursing Care Leave Systems, and the Private Injury and Illness Return Leave System.
+Additionally, IIJ operates the Flextime System, Shift Work System, Shorter Working Hours System, Remote Work System, and other systems to meet the needs of the characteristics of their specific job and their individual situation.